 The talking heads of Wall Street continue to be enamored with the so-called ‘headline” stocks that are not only trading well above their long-term intrinsic values, but many aren’t earning a cent, and may not for some time.
 A case in point: one of the financial shows (and they are indeed “shows” not programs), interrupted a discussion on an important economic topic to report recently released results for Yelp.
 Meanwhile one of the largest international energy companies in the world that was simultaneously reporting earnings – Total, SA – was not even mentioned throughout the entire broadcast.
 So you tell me what you think the fast money people want you to follow?

 What I am seeing is a major disconnect between the trendy names that everyone wants to talk about vs. the more stable – okay perhaps boring – stocks.
 And I think this is dangerous.
 If you want to gamble – go for it.
-But that is not what the stock market is for.
-Right now, with the market at all-time highs, the inexperienced trader believes everything can go up, even the overpriced high-fliers that may or may not be around in the future, given the ever-changing technological landscape.
+But that is not what the stock market is all about.
+Right now, with the market near all-time highs, the inexperienced trader believes everything can go up, even the overpriced high-fliers that may or may not be around in the future, given the ever-changing technological landscape and consumer preferences.
 This condition can cause a bubble in a few sectors like social media, high-tech names and biopharma, that can shake the confidence of the entire market should they run out of steam.
-Such was the case with the “dotcom” bubble of 2000, where the burst took down some of the more notable blue chip names in its wake, but nowhere near the extent of the shares that made up the NASDAQ composite.
-That index lost 67% of its value from its peak in 2000 to its depths in 2002, and has yet to fully recover from the high point of 5,133 almost 15 years later.
-In contrast, the Dow Jones Industrial Average lost a bit over 27% during the same three-year period, but is now over 5,000 points higher than where it was at its high of 11,497 in the early days of 2000.
+Such was the case with the “dotcom” bubble of 2000, where the burst took down some of the more notable blue-chip names in its wake, but nowhere near the extent of the shares that made up the NASDAQ composite.
+That index lost 67% of its value from its peak in 2000 to its depths in 2002 and just recently recovered from the high point of 5,133 almost 15 years later.
+In contrast, the Dow Jones Industrial Average lost a bit over 27% during the same three-year period but is now over 15,000 points higher than where it was at its high of 11,497 in the early days of 2000.

 I am not saying you can’t make money in some of these trendy names.
 You actually can make a lot, but you need to be nimble and get in at the right price (whatever that may be) and exit accordingly.
 Not everyone can do that.
 I know I can’t.
 So, what I try to instill here in thebuttonwoodproject is to be a long-term investor and unless you are a professional, not to be a trader.
 To be specific: